zjames12/Bat-ID-Transfer-Learning/README.md

 # Binary Logistic Classification of Bat Images

 This model determines whether an image contains a bat.
-It can be trained to create a new model or it can be run with a presaved model.
+It can be trained from scratch to create a new model or it can be run with saved weights.
 If you want to load and run a model (which should have been saved as two csv files), read the "Make Predictions" section.
+The following instructions are for Windows.

 ## How to Run the Code